 The follow-up is documented in the ISP.
 The principal supervisor and the doctoral student sign the commitments document.
-The ISP is signed by the head of department, or the deputy head of department in cases where the head of department is the supervisor.
-After this, the ISP is entered in the journal and filed by the department.
+The ISP is signed by the head of department, or the deputy head of department in cases where the head of department is the principal supervisor.
+After this, the ISP is filed by the department, except at the LTV Faculty, where documentation is carried out at faculty level.
 The signing implies that the commitments section is valid and will remain valid until replaced by a new ISP.
 The ISP, including the commitments, must be followed up and revised within a year from the date it was signed.

 Individual departments/subjects may draw up additional procedures involving seminars and discussions in conjunction with the annual follow-up.
-If they are compulsory, these procedures should be included in the general syllabus for the third-cycle subject.
+If they are compulsory, these procedures are governed by the general syllabus for the third-cycle subject.